unearthim/myceloom.com/essays/essay_3_first_depth_loom.md

 ## The Weaver's Knowledge

 Weaving is not algorithmic.
 It is experiential.
-A master weaver possesses knowledge that defies full codification in instructions.
+A master weaver possesses knowledge that cannot be fully codified in instructions.
 The tension of the warp, the weight of the weft, the rhythm of the shuttle—these are felt, not calculated.
 The fabric reveals itself through the act of making.

 This is **tacit knowledge**—knowledge embedded in practice, resistant to abstraction.[^2] It is the reason hand-woven textiles remain distinct from machine-woven ones, despite centuries of industrial optimization.
 The machine executes a pattern.
 The weaver *embodies* the pattern.

 Digital infrastructure has largely ignored this dimension.
-Systems design proceeds as if all knowledge were explicit—reducible to code, specifications, documentation.
+Systems are designed as if all knowledge were explicit—reducible to code, specifications, documentation.
 But infrastructure is woven by people, and people carry tacit knowledge.
 The protocol designer who "just knows" when an API feels wrong.
 The systems architect who senses brittleness in a dependency graph.
 The community moderator who recognizes a troll before they act.

-This knowledge resists automation.
+This knowledge cannot be automated away.
 It must be cultivated.
 Myceloom acknowledges this.
 The "loom" in the word is a reminder that infrastructure is not merely deployed—it is *practiced*.
 It requires skill, attention, care.
 It requires weavers.

 ---